semx2a/semx2a/README.md

 I am also very curious and I like to hear about new ideas, and see problems through many angles.
 This comes from my background in design thinking and a keen interest in sociology.

 I am a very visual person and I like to have a clear visual representation of my work.
 I like to use `Trello` to organize my tasks and I like to use `Figma` to create mockups and wireframes.

 ## School projects 🎒

 Below are my school projects. `42 school` [common core projects]((https://42.fr/en/the-program/innovative-learning/)) are mostly C, C++ and Shell.
 I came accross other languages along the way like SQL, PHP, Python, HTML, CSS, Javascript and Typescript.

-I enjoyed working on these projects a lot, I loved learning about low level programming and I have a special place in my heart for C. I also enjoyed learning about web development but I think data science and machine learning is more my scene.
+I enjoyed working on these projects a lot, I loved learning about low level programming and I have a special place in my heart for C. I also enjoyed learning about web development, but I think data science and machine learning is more my scene.
 I am also passionate about embedded systems and robotics.

+The projects I am most proud of, because of their complexity and the amount of work I put into them, and the amount of knowledge I gained from them, are:

+- `push_swap` is a sorting algorithm in C. It is a very efficient algorithm that can sort a list of up to 500 numbers in less than 5500 operations.
+- `webserv` is a HTTP/1.1 server in C++98 that I made with an other student.
+It is a fully functional web server that can handle multiple clients at the same time.
+- `ft_transcendence` is a web application that I made with 4 other students.
+It is a multiplayer pong game complete with a chat and a ranking system.

 | Project | Description | Languages/Frameworks | Grade |
 | --- | --- | --- | --- |